ariellilili/ASHRAE_database_analysis/README.md

 - `README.md`, this file which explains the project.
 - `analysis_final.R`, the R script to run the analysis.
-- `Database1&2_Ariel.csv`, the dataset that the author used.
 - `parameter_description.pdf`, the codebook that describes the variables.